Kodak Duaflex I

 - Symmetrical Design

 The Kodak Duaflex I is a twin-lens reflex style box camera from the 1940s.
+It can be described as a pseudo twin lens reflex camera.
+It isn't a true TLR because the top lens is just part of the viewfinder and does not aid focussing.
 It was originally available in the US from 1947, which had an f/8 focussing lens although the focussing was not coupled to the viewfinder.
 It has aluminium ribbed detail to top and each side of the lenses.
 On the US model the ribbed detail is enamelled black.
 The corners are rounded indicative of the Streamline Moderne period.
 The reflecting finder is very large and bright.
 Flash synchronisation is by the 2-pin flash contacts on the side and the use of a Kodalite Flasholder.
 It was part of a four model series - I, II, III, IV.
 They were designed as cheap, lightweight and easy to operate twin lens cameras made from Bakelite.
 These cameras used 620 film for 2¼ x 2¼ inch square pictures.

 How to Use